mchlbrnhrd/watering_system/README.md

 # watering system
 Automatic irrigation of plants on vacation.

 For this self watering system you need an Arduino microcontroller, water pump, relais module and a capacitive soil moisture sensor.
 For example "WayinTop Automatische Bewässerung DIY Kit".
+It works with Arduino Nano.
+With Arduino Yún log files are stored on a SD card.
+Also settings like threshold values and log files will be pushed to a user defined server.
+An example HTML file evaluates the log file.

 ![watering system](doc/watering_system_small.jpg)

-This software supports
+This software supports:
 * start pump when moisture of soil is too low
 * start pump after time out (e.g. after one day)
 * stop pump when moisture is high enough or after a timeout (e.g. at least after 20 seconds)
-* interact via terminal (seriell monitor of arduino IDE)
+* interact via terminal (seriell monitor of arduino IDE):
   - check sensor values
   - start and stop pump manualy
   - change values of variables during runtime (thresholds, time durations)
   - activate debug mode: print sensor values continously and internal states of software.
   - get log data (sensor data will be recorded every 12 hours)
   - start auto calibraton
+* Internet of Things (IoT) with Arduino Yún:
+  - save log files and settings on SD card
+  - push files to a server
+  - evaluate log files and show graphically from remote

 # hardware setup
 Connect digital outputs of arduino (microcontroller) with relais module inputs.
 Connect analog inputs of arduino with capacitive soil moisture sensors.
 Connect pumps with relais module switches and power supply.
 Make sure to use correct voltages for arduino board and pump.